Redhill Academy

 Redhill Academy is a secondary school and sixth form with academy status, situated on Redhill Road in Arnold, Nottinghamshire, England.

 The school has around 1,575 pupils, 360 of which are sixth form AS/A2 level students.
 The head teacher is Mike Hardy.

+History

+The school had an arson attack on Sunday 28 February 1982, which gutted seven classrooms.

 Academic performance

 The school teaches GCSE and A level.
 In 2008, Redhill Academy was confirmed as a high performing specialist school, specializing in science and performing arts and containing exceptional scientific and theatrical courses.

 2008 also saw the academy becoming rated ‘outstanding’ by Ofsted.
+2013 also saw the academy again being rated ‘outstanding’ by Ofsted.
 Redhill Academy is now a Lead Partner School.
-Last inspected 2013 resulted in a second 'outstanding' rating.
+Last inspected in 2024 resulted in a third 'outstanding' rating.